FAQs – Voluntary Plan (VP) Employees

 No. You are covered under the VP, and are not eligible for SDI.

 If your employer’s VP advises you that you are not covered by them, they will refer your claim for benefits to SDI.
-Check with your employer to ensure your claim was referred.
+Check with your employer to make sure your claim was referred.

 If your VP denies benefits and you disagree with the denial, you have the right to appeal the decision and have a hearing before an impartial Administrative Law Judge.
 To file an appeal, send SDI a detailed letter stating why you think the VP denial is incorrect.
 Be sure to print and sign your name on the appeal letter, and include your Social Security number, address, and telephone number.
-SDI will file the necessary appeal documents with the California Unemployment Insurance Office of Appeals but will not pay benefits in the interim, nor attend the appeal hearing.
+SDI will file the necessary appeal documents with the California Unemployment Insurance Office of Appeals but will not pay benefits during the appeal period, or attend the appeal hearing.
 It is important for you to attend your appeal hearing.

 Contact your employer, or their agent, to find out the reason for the delay.
 If you feel the reason is unsatisfactory, you can file an appeal for presumed denial of benefits.
-Contact SDI Customer Service at 916-657-5113 for help with your appeal.
+Call 916-657-5113 for help with your appeal.

-- I am covered by a VP, but I received a State Notice of Computation from SDI.
+- I am covered by a VP, but I received a Notice of Computation (DE329D) from SDI.
 Is this the weekly amount I am going to receive?

 - I work for two employers.
 One has VP coverage and the other has SDI coverage.
 Can I receive disability benefits from both SDI and the VP?